ambjarvi/cs260/README.md

 ## Login deliverable

-For this deliverable I associate the votes with the logged in user.
+For this deliverable I associate the journal entries/records with the logged in user.

 - **User registration** - Creates a new account in the database.
-- **existing user** - Stores the votes under the same user if the user already exists.
+- **existing user** - Stores the new journal entry under the same user if the user already exists.
-- **Use MongoDB to store credentials** - Stores both user and their votes.
+- **Use MongoDB to store credentials** - Stores both user and their record #.
-- **Restricts functionality** - You cannot vote until you have logged in.
-This is restricted on the frontend only. 😔
+- **Restricts functionality** - You cannot log an entry or go to other pages w/o logging in successfully.